-Valentine’s day 2015 is just over a week away, and I know what some of you out there are thinking.
+Valentine’s Day falls on the 14th February every year, and I know what some of you out there are thinking.
 This is it.
-This is the time to get serious in your lovey dovey relationships.
+It is the time to get serious in your lovey-dovey relationships.
 Maybe you’ll put a ring on your partner’s finger, or maybe you’ll be the one getting that shiny little symbol of commitment.
 Well, I’ve written this post to attempt the almost impossible; I want to convince everyone out there to ditch the diamond engagement ring this year.

 Before you get ready to type a well thought out and angry response, hear me out at least.
 I totally get your reasons for loving the short and sweet tradition of getting and giving a ring!
 For the both of you, it symbolises your love and commitment.
 For her, it’s a beautiful piece of jewellery, one that she can show off to friends and family.
 It’s sentimental, it’s tradition, and it’s expected.